 If everyone’s unique in their specific ways they try to manage themselves.
 There’s also broad categories that we all tend to fall in, in terms of the ways that we do that.
 We overexpress or we under express or we swallow, or we pretend like they’re not there until we explode.
 There’s so many options we get.

 Carrie: Yeah.
 Something I hear commonly in my office.
 I imagine you may in yours as well.
-“Well, I’m angry about that but I mean I really shouldn’t be” or “I feel guilty that I feel this way, that I feel sad about that”, or “I know I need to just like have joy in the Lord, but I’ve just felt so depressed right now.”
+“Well, I’m angry about that but I mean I really shouldn’t be” or “I feel guilty that I feel this way, that I feel sad about that”, or “I know I need to just like have joy in the Lord, but I just feel so depressed right now.”

 And sometimes there’s Christian mask, almost that we put on things like somehow we’re supposed to feel a certain way about a situation.
 And if we feel differently, or if we have a complex feeling, if it’s multi-feelings, then we may feel guilty for one of those feelings or the other.
 And somehow there’s this expected Christian response.